Recognition comes in many forms and fashions, but social recognition seems to be especially buzzworthy…

 The dreaded Recognition Rut.
-With Employee Appreciation Day (Friday, March 6th) just around the corner, it’s easy to fall prey to the same recognition strategies every year.
+Employee Appreciation Day always tends to sneak up on us, and it’s easy to fall prey to the same recognition strategies every year.
 Appreciating your employees comes in many forms and fashions.
 While service awards, PTO, and pizza parties are all still great options, your recognition should grow alongside your organization and stay up-to-date with offering the best solutions to your employees.
 This Employee Appreciation Day, check out some of these ideas to show your team the love all year round.

 Offer Volunteer and Community Enrichment Activities